emsruderer/pylontech-micropython/README.md

 For performance and robustness two modules are added: logging and memory:
--logging to regulate, redirect and minimize, the standard/serial output in production -memory to check the pico sram and filesystem in a seperate thread
+-logging to regulate, redirect and minimize, the standard/serial output in production -memory to check the pico sram and filesystem in a separate thread -a heartbeat timer may ping the local router to check connectivity